Established to advance research, both basic and applied, in suicide and suicide prevention

 The Queensland Suicide Register (QSR)

-QSR is one of the most comprehensive databases of its kind in Australia and in the Asia Pacific region, and central to many of AISRAP’s research projects.
+The QSR is one of the most comprehensive suicide surveillance systems of its kind in Australia and in the Asia Pacific region, and central to many of AISRAP’s research projects.
 The register has 270 variables and includes information on 14,498 suspected and apparent suicides of Queensland residents from 1990 to 2014, with data obtained from four sources: the Form 1 Police report of a death to a coroner (including a brief psychological autopsy report), post-mortem autopsy reports, toxicology reports and coroners' reports an.
 Queensland Police Officers complete the Form 1s when investigating possible suicides, following interviews with those close to the deceased, and include information pertaining to psychosocial, behavioural, and demographic data.
 All suicide cases in the QSR are classified into one of the following four categories: Unlikely, possible, probable or beyond reasonable doubt.
 Those classified as probably or beyond reasonable doubt account for 95% of all deaths in the QSR and are counted as suicides in QSR reports.
 Further information about the QSR is available here.

 National Centre of Excellence in Suicide Prevention (NCESP)